Price from $249

 If you want to get even more out of your Music for the Media course then why not upgrade to Gold?

-Personal Feedback: Work on real-world professional projects and then send in your work to get personal feedback from a working media composer.
-Invaluable advice that can set you on the right path, insights that can make all the difference to your career.
+Personal Feedback: Everyone on the course gets to work on real-world professional projects, but only on the Gold course can you send in your work to get personal feedback from a working media composer: Invaluable advice that can set you on the right path, insights that can make all the difference to your career.
+With the Gold edition of Harmony One, you will eight tutorial credits; one assignment per unit.
+If you wish to purchase further credits (for resubmissions or extra assignments), you can do so by visiting the course extras page.

 - Harmony One